 - Funky Venues is a great website to use for any event that requires a slightly more unusual venue search.

 - Londonist is full of all sorts of features about London and what is happening each week.
-It is well worth signing up to their newsletter which does literally list everything that is happening in London that week, always good for any visiting colleagues or clients!
+It is well worth signing up to their newsletter which does list everything that is happening in London that week, always suitable for any visiting colleagues or clients!

 - London & Partners is well worth checking for events when you have clients over

-- I really like the Afar website and email updates for overall travel news and ideas for any trips colleagues or clients may want my advise on.
+- I like the Afar website, and email updates for overall travel news and ideas for any trips colleagues or clients may want my advice on.

-- The same goes for CN Traveller which is good for general travel updates but also luxury hotel reviews.
+- The same goes for CN Traveller which is suitable for general travel updates but also luxury hotel reviews.